bradford-coderdojo/bradford-coderdojo.github.io/_posts/2014-11-06-CoderDojo - Let's get coding.md

 The Shark Game tutorial can be found here in our [download area](http://www.ticbradford.com/downloads/coderdojo).

-Resources from the UK Code Club can be found [here](https://codeclubprojects.org/en-GB/scratch/).
+Resources from the UK Code Club can be found here - https://codeclubprojects.org/en-GB/scratch/

 MIT who created and host Scratch have created some useful skills cards available here.